 - (1) Construction and demolition activities within a residential district or within a radius of 500 feet are allowed only during the times specified in Table 28.1-50. - (2) Except as set forth in subsection (5) of this section, the noise created by construction activity shall not cause: - a.
 The noise level to exceed the noise standards specified in Table 28.1-40 of this chapter, for the land use where the measurement is taken, plus 20 dBA, for a period of more than 2 minutes; or - b.
-A maximum noise at the receiving property line of more than 90 dBA at any time. - (3) Prior to the issuance of a building permit, all private development projects located within 500 feet of any residential development or noise-sensitive use must submit a list of equipment and activities required during construction.
-In particular, this list shall include the following: - a.
-Construction equipment to be used, such as pile drivers, jackhammers, pavement breakers, or similar equipment. - b.
-Construction activities such as 24-hour pumping, excavation, or demolition. - c.
-A list of measures that will be implemented to minimize noise impacts on nearby residential or noise-sensitive uses.
-Such measures may include, but not be limited to: - Considering the installation of temporary sound barriers for construction activities immediately adjacent to occupied dwellings or noise-sensitive structures. - 2.
-Equipping construction equipment with mufflers. - 3.
-Restricting haul routes and construction-related traffic. - 4.
-Reducing nonessential idling of construction equipment to no more than 5 minutes per hour. - (4) Any construction that exceeds noise levels established in Sections 28.1-30 or 28.1-40 shall occur between the hours of 10 a.m. and 3 p.m., Monday through Friday. - (5) Construction or demolition activity during the times otherwise prohibited by this section may be allowed as described in this subsection if it is found to be in the public interest.
+A maximum noise at the receiving property line of more than 90 dBA at any time. - (3) Any construction that exceeds noise levels established in Sections 28.1-30 or 28.1-40 shall occur between the hours of 9 a.m. and 4 p.m., Monday through Friday. - (4) Construction or demolition activity during the times otherwise prohibited by this section may be allowed as described in this subsection if it is found to be in the public interest. - a.

-- a.
 A request for such allowance shall be in writing and shall set forth in detail facts showing that the public interest will be served by the grant of such allowance. - b.
-If the allowance is being requested in connection with construction or demolition activities to be undertaken in connection with a land division, use permit, or other discretionary entitlement, the request shall be submitted as part of the application for such entitlement and shall acted upon by the official or decision-making body taking action on such application, after considering the recommendation of the noise control officer. - c.
-If the allowance is being requested in connection with a building permit, demolition permit, or grading permit and is not in connection with a discretionary entitlement, the request shall be considered and acted on by the noise control officer after the construction or demolition permit has been issued.
+If the allowance is being requested in connection with construction or demolition activities to be undertaken in connection with a land division, use permit, or other discretionary entitlement, the request shall be submitted as part of the application for such entitlement and shall be acted upon by the official or decision-making body taking action on such application, after considering the recommendation of the noise control officer. - c.
+If the allowance is being requested in connection with a building permit, demolition permit, or grading permit and is not in connection with a discretionary entitlement, the request shall be considered and acted on by the noise control officer before the construction or demolition permit has been issued.

-Table 28.1-50: Time Limits for Noise Associated with Construction Activities
+Table 28.1-50: Time Limits for Noise Associated with Commercial Construction Activities